Skip Navigation

 He and his wife have three children.

-A decorated journalist and historian, Bob Stoldal started his 40-year career in broadcast news as a reporter and anchor at KLAS-TV in 1967.
-He was promoted to News Director a year later and named Vice President of News in 1998 after launching the 24-hour news operation, Las Vegas ONE.
+A decorated journalist and historian, Bob Stoldal started his career in 1965 at KLAS/KLAV radio, then joined KLAS-TV as a reporter and anchor in 1967.
+He was promoted to News Director a year later and, in 1998, named Vice President of News after launching the 24-hour news operation, Las Vegas ONE.

 Stoldal was honored as the "Distinguished Nevadan" by the University of Nevada Board of Regents in 2020 for his contributions to the cultural and social advancement of Nevada and its people.